-As the legalization of cannabis making waves, the cannabis industry is becoming bigger, and cannabis use in both recreational and medicinal becomes more widespread.
-The interest in cannabis does not only end in people using them for recreational use or using it for medicinal benefits, but a new hype is also building up in this booming industry.
+As the legalization of cannabis making waves, the cannabis industry is becoming more extensive, and cannabis use in both recreational and medicinal becomes more widespread.
+The interest in cannabis does not only end in people using them for recreational use or using it for therapeutic benefits, but a new hype is also building up in this booming industry.

 As the industry is getting bigger, cannabis enthusiasts have also shown interest in cultivating cannabis.
-They have seen the possibilities of cultivating cannabis in adopting several methods that ensure the production of high-quality yields.
-Cannabis cultivators have found a new interest in horticulture science or cannabis bonsai trees.
+They have seen the possibilities of growing cannabis in adopting several methods that ensure high-quality yields.
+Cannabis cultivators have found a new stake in horticulture science or cannabis bonsai trees.
 They have found ways on how to grow marijuana bonsai, which continues to be a hot topic.

 What are bonsai trees?

-Bonsai trees are very popular, especially for plant lovers.
+Bonsai trees are trendy, especially for plant lovers.
 They are small trees that are put in containers or small pots.
-Bonsai came from the Japanese word “Bon-sai,” which means “planted in a container”.
-The art, though, came to form China, but a part of it has been influenced by Japanese Zen Buddhism.
+Bonsai came from the Japanese word “Bon-sai,” which means “planted in a container.”
+The art came to form China, but Japanese Zen Buddhism has influenced a part of it.
 The art of making Bonsai has been around for many years already.
-Its ultimate goal is to make a miniature or realistic representation of a natural tree.
+Its ultimate goal is to create a miniature or realistic representation of a natural tree.

 Is it possible to grow Marijuana Bonsai?

 Can you imagine having a small marijuana plant that you can set in your window?
 This can be realized by growing a cannabis bonsai.
 The most marijuana plant grows small but having a “bonsai” is appealing to most cannabis cultivators because of the landscape and its art form.
 The marijuana bonsai is not a genetically dwarfed plant.
-Cannabis cultivators who are found of horticulture have finally explored the possibilities of growing marijuana bonsai, and the results are amazing.
-Marijuana bonsai-like any other plants require tremendous dedication and a lot of care, but it would serve its purpose.
+Cannabis cultivators found in horticulture have finally explored the possibilities of growing marijuana bonsai, and the results are excellent.
+Marijuana bonsai-like any other plant, requires tremendous dedication and a lot of care, but it would serve its purpose.

 At first, cultivators thought it was not possible to make marijuana bonsai because the fact of the matter is that not all plants are suitable for bonsai.
-The main reason why people like to grow marijuana bonsai or “canna-bonsai” is to be able to produce clone clippings.
+The main reason people like to grow marijuana bonsai or “canna-bonsai” is to produce clone clippings.
 Since the mother plants are relatively small, marijuana bonsais take up small spaces to grow a mother plant.
-To be able to create and maintain small mother plants that you can use for clone clipping is a great way to be diverse in maintaining your marijuana garden.
+Creating and maintaining small mother plants that you can use for clone clipping is a great way to be diverse in maintaining your marijuana garden.